Natural Treatments for Depression

 The main goal here is to just slowly get into the habit of doing a little bit of this and that, here and there, so that you’re not trapped in your head all day.
 It may be beneficial to start by setting goals that you would like to achieve for the day.
 So maybe one of your goals is to eat breakfast, or watch 30 minutes of TV, or possibly even to take out the trash.
 It doesn’t matter.

 To beat depression naturally you have to be willing to put in the hard work needed to overcome it.
 Sometimes this literally is getting through 1 hour where you’re not in bed out of the whole day.
+Other days, you might have a goal of eating anti-inflammatory foods like turmeric.
 By setting realistic goals you are taking the pressure to no longer be depressed off of you.
 Instead you are accepting and acknowledging the way that you feel, and are choosing to do something about it.

 That alone is more power that you can give to yourself to have the strength to manage your depression outside of medication, than any medication could.
 The best part about this wellness technique is not only does it make you feel good for setting a goal and achieving it, but it’s completely free and come at no costs to you what so ever.